x

 • Uncovering confusion points in the way your content is organized

-• Testing the usability and clarity of navigation structure
+• Testing the usability and clarity of the navigation structure

 • Discovering unexpected navigation paths and dead ends